TosbackCgusBridge-Bot/CGUs-versions/Pogo/Privacy Policy.md

 We give you meaningful choices when it comes to important uses and collection of information.
 For example, you can update your account information and preferences, choose to opt in or out of EA marketing emails and choose whether to share your information with select EA partners.
 If you would like to opt out at any time after providing your consent, contact the appropriate Privacy Policy Administrator for your country listed at privacyadmin.ea.com or write to Privacy Policy Administrator, Electronic Arts Inc., 209 Redwood Shores Parkway, Redwood City, CA 94065.

 You also can review and change most of your preferences through your EA Account settings.
 If you need additional assistance, please contact help.ea.com.
+If you no longer wish to receive marketing emails from EA, you may also click the unsubscribe link included in the footer of every marketing email we send.
 Where we rely on consent to collect and use information about you, you can withdraw your consent at any time.

 You may deactivate your EA Account or delete the personal information associated with your account by contacting help.ea.com or your Privacy Policy Administrator in your country listed on our site at privacyadmin.ea.com.
 If you do so, you will no longer have access to the EA games or services associated with your account.
 Note that EA may retain information needed to resolve disputes, enforce our user agreements, protect our legal rights, and comply with technical and legal requirements and constraints related to the security, integrity and operation of our products.
 Otherwise, we will retain your personal information for as long as reasonably necessary to provide you services, create and improve our products, comply with the law, and to run our business.